Aaron98990/ways-of-the-game/restarts.md

     - have part of each foot on the touchline or on the ground outside the touchline
         - both feet can be on the field of play as long part of each foot is touching the touchline
      - throw the ball with both hands from behind and over the head from the point where it left the field of play
+         - no offense in itself if the ball curves or one hand only guides the ball
 - For a dropped a ball, the ball is when it directly touches the ground on the field of play after being dropped.

 > Kick: The ball is kicked when a player makes contact with it with the foot and/or the ankle.
 Glossary

 If a player taps the ball with the bottom of their boot, that is a kick.
 Now, "clearly moves" is more subjective.
 The ball moving does not alone meet the requirement.
 For me, it must be clear that at least one opponent could of or should of seen the ball move.
-I believe it is in the "spirit of the game" to yell "ball in play" if it is not clear that the ball is in play.
+I believe it is in the "spirit of the game" to yell "ball in play" if it is not clear that the ball is in play and because I hate the trick corner kick play.
 - [The ball does not clearly move.
 The restart should of been retaken. ](https://youtu.be/-FqA3g7-PTs)
 - [The ball clearly moves (in my opinion) as even the opponent recognizes it.
 I believe its in the spirit of the game to yell 'ball in play' as the defender was confused whether the ball is in play or not.](https://www.youtube.com/watch?v=y1JXV-zqrgY)